 Given the conditions at Mauthausen, it is remarkable that there was a distinct musical world there as well.
 In the early years of the camp, the generally hopeless atmosphere was augmented by an official prohibition on prisoner conversation, to say nothing of music-making.
 In these years, public musical performances were almost entirely limited to various forms of musical torture: one former inmate, for example, remembered being forced to sing ‘O head full of blood and wounds’ as he was being beaten by the SS.
 As in many other Nazi camps, prisoners who attempted to escape were often led to their execution by a band; accordions and violins would play the light-hearted melody ‘All the Little Birds are Already Here’.
 In addition, the camp commander allowed a few Roma and Sinti to perform when important guests came.

 As the war progressed and German victories increased, conditions improved slightly and prisoners were allowed to sleep longer and talk more freely.
 Singing was allowed, and eventually prisoners were permitted to send home for instruments.
-In 1942 several Roma and Sinti put together a band that performed for other prisoners.
-The camp commander decided, however, that the camp needed its own ‘real orchestra’, and replaced this band with classically-trained musicians primarily from Poland and Czechoslovakia.
-The original order came to a kapo in the summer of 1942; he selected a Czech musician to build an orchestra out of seven Czech musicians, all of whom worked together in a construction commando.
-The band quickly grew, and by 1943 it had thirty members, a year later over sixty.
+In 1942, several Roma and Sinti put together a band that performed for other prisoners.
+The camp commander decided, however, that the camp needed its own ‘real orchestra’, and replaced this band with classically-trained musicians, primarily from Poland and Czechoslovakia.
+The original order came to a kapo in the summer of 1942; he selected a Czech musician to build a band out of seven Czech musicians, all of whom worked together in a construction commando.
+The band quickly grew, and by 1943 it had 30 members, a year later over 60.
 The musicians were often given ‘privileged’ work assignments in disinfection, which allowed them to smuggle clothing and goods for needy prisoners.
 Playing at birthday parties and private celebrations also gave some band members extra rations or other privileges.
 At its concerts, almost exclusively attended by the staff and elites of the camp, the band played works by Beethoven, Schubert, Smetana and Bruckner, as well as by other popular classical composers.

-In the early part of 1944, the quality of its performance dramatically improved with the arrival of twenty musicians from the Warsaw Philharmonic – the orchestra was now able to perform complete orchestral works.
+In the early part of 1944, the quality of its performance dramatically improved with the arrival of 20 musicians from the Warsaw Philharmonic.
+The orchestra was now able to perform complete orchestral works.
 Although the orchestra was officially disbanded in the spring of 1944, a visit by Himmler in January 1945 was honoured with a performance.
 In addition to this main orchestra, the brass instruments were grouped into a separate brass band that was forced to play in the mornings and evenings at the camp gate as the inmates entered and exited the camp.

 Although the concerts of the orchestra were a pleasure almost entirely inaccessible to the prisoners, there were some smaller musical groups that put on small concerts, or toured the barracks.
 Beginning in the summer of 1943, groups of leftist prisoners organised cultural gatherings of poetry and song.
 The same year saw the creation of a 25-man Czech chorus.
 There was also much performing of Czech resistance songs in barracks and, spontaneously, on the main camp square.
 Czech musicians would occasionally visit sick prisoners, and played individually for prisoner birthdays.
 There was an international group of musicians that formed a small jazz band in the summer of 1944, as well as a string quartet made up of members of the camp orchestra.
 In addition, several songs were composed by prisoners in the camp, often describing conditions of daily life.